 California’s blue and valley oak woodlands are home to hundreds of ecologically important plants and animals.
 Donors, along with Academy scientists, Development staff, and Executive Director Scott Sampson, explored Blue Oak Ranch Reserve’s protected woodlands—usually accessible only to researchers—and helped plant trees to support regeneration efforts at this vital, at-risk ecosystem.

-Donor Circle supporters at giving levels of $25,000 and higher are invited to bring their children on two special Junior Expeditions each year.
+Donor Circle supporters at giving levels of $25,000 and higher are invited to bring the children in their lives on two exciting Junior Expeditions each year.
 From animal encounters to hands-on projects, these unforgettable adventures are designed for the whole family to enjoy—and introduce your young naturalists to inspiring Academy scientists.